-When your kids are thirsty, you don’t want them reaching for sugar water.
-And while plain water is a better choice than sugar-loaded “sports” drinks, here’s the thing.
-Plain water typically isn't enough when it comes to proper hydration.
+When your kids are dehydrated, you don’t want them reaching for glorified sugar water.
+And while plain water is a better choice than sugar-loaded sports drinks, here’s the thing.
+Plain water is only half of proper hydration.

-Why?
-Because just like adults, kids need electrolytes too.
-Right now you’re probably thinking: Ugh, I need to get my kids on electrolyte supplements now?
+Just like adults, kids need electrolytes too.
+Right about now you might be thinking: Ugh, I need to get my kids on electrolyte supplements now?

 How Much Water Do Kids Need?

 I get some form of this question a lot.
 Folks want to know how much water their kids should drink each day.

 First of all, there isn’t a fixed amount of water that every human needs.
 It varies by person, sweat loss, diet, and other factors.